-If you can relate, we’re here to help.
-ATH sat down with Unilever’s Peter Bailey, Global Technical Manager, Hair Care, to debunk some of the most common myths surrounding this hair concern.
-From causes to cures, Peter weighs-in with his expert opinion on how to recognize and treat dandruff.
+We sat down with Unilever’s Peter Bailey, Global Technical Manager, Hair Care, to debunk some of the most common myths surrounding this hair concern.
+From causes to cures, Peter weighs-in with his expert opinion on how to recognise and treat dandruff.

 Unfortunately, dandruff can be a very noticeable scalp condition.
 Flakes of skin on the scalp are mostly shades of white, which makes them especially obvious if you’re sporting darker locks.